A Bible study with Jeffrey J. Harrison

 13:13: "Keep quiet before me and I will speak; and let come on me what may."

-Instead of trying to silence Job, he wants them to be quiet, and let God respond as he will.
+Instead of trying to silence Job, he wants them to be quiet, and let God respond to his words as he will.

 13:14: "Why do I carry my flesh in my teeth, and set my soul in the palm of my hand?"